ceph/ceph/doc/start/documenting-ceph.rst

 	wget http://rpmfind.net/linux/centos/7/os/x86_64/Packages/python-sphinx-1.1.3-11.el7.noarch.rpm
 	sudo yum install python-sphinx-1.1.3-11.el7.noarch.rpm

-Ceph documentation makes extensive use of `ditaa`_, which isn't presently built for CentOS/RHEL7.
+Ceph documentation makes extensive use of `ditaa`_, which is not presently built for CentOS/RHEL7.
 You must install ``ditaa`` if you are making changes to ``ditaa`` diagrams so that you can verify that they render properly before you commit new or modified ``ditaa`` diagrams.
 You may retrieve compatible required